-The State Library’s holdings include an extensive and unique collection of Massachusetts historical, cultural and legislative material.
+The State Library’s holdings include an extensive and unique collection of Massachusetts historical, cultural, and legislative material.
 These resources include rare books, manuscripts, images, broadsides, scrapbooks, and souvenirs.

 The State Library's collection of rare books is especially strong in Massachusetts and New England history, politics, law, and biography.
 It includes a comprehensive selection of early printings of Massachusetts laws, legislative documents and journals, and other state documents.

-Many of the library’s image collections center on the State House, including its construction and history, and on legislators and other political figures.
+Many of the Library’s image collections center on the State House, including its construction and history, and on legislators and other political figures.
 These include a sizeable collection of photographs of state legislators between the 1850s and the early 20th century.
-The library also has photographs of about 8,500 World War I soldiers from Massachusetts.
+The Library also has photographs of about 8,500 World War I soldiers from Massachusetts.

 The State Library has a large selection of historic newspapers covering the 18th, 19th, and 20th centuries.
 This collection primarily focuses on newspapers from Massachusetts.
-The collection is located on the fourth floor balcony of the State Library and in our Special Collections.

-The library holds approximately sixty souvenir collections, which include posters, programs, calendars, postage stamps, puzzles, mugs, t-shirts, and other artifacts.
+The Library holds approximately sixty souvenir collections, which include posters, programs, calendars, postage stamps, puzzles, mugs, t-shirts, and other artifacts.
 The items were produced primarily to commemorate a significant event, such as the anniversary of a town's founding, or to promote the work of a state agency or civic group.
 Included within the souvenir collection is a group of materials from programs and events held specifically in the State House.

 This information is provided by The State Library of Massachusetts.